 So, will Scraper: First Strike be worth the buy when it releases on November 21 for PC VR and December 18 for PSVR?
-My preview experience consisted of the first three levels, and while it’s too early to give a conclusive opinion on technical things (like handling), the following features are what made Scraper stand out to me.
+My preview experience consisted of the first three levels, and while it’s too early to give a conclusive opinion on technical things (like handling) or game length, the following features are what made Scraper stand out to me.

 Item-Based Progression + Craftable Weapons

 Scraper wants you to shoot, loot, craft, get more powerful stuff, and do it all over again.
 That’s the core gameplay loop that it offers, and frankly, it works just as fine here as it does anywhere else.

 The difference between Scraper and other games with the same loop is how adamantly it wants you to craft a new weapon and play with it in your combat pod, using your own arm as an extension of the pod and feeling some of the weapon’s weight in your hand.

 You don’t ever quite get that sense of weight in a flat game.
 And it’s the compulsion to build a new weapon just to play with it that makes Scraper’s gameplay loop fundamentally satisfying.
 Granted, this is not unlike other VR FPS games, but there’s something enticing about Scraper’s proposed laundry list of craftable weapons that brings out my inner child.

 Scraper is chock full of weapons, and I got to play with only a few of them; an automatic blaster, a shotgun and an electromagnetic grenade launcher.